-Extension of Security of Tenure Amendment Bill (ESTA)
+Extension of Security of Tenure Amendment Act (ESTA)

-Six years after the ESTA Bill passed through Nedlac, it has finally been enacted into law.
-Aside from a questionable provision which seeks to limit access to courts, the Bill makes positive strides in alternative dispute resolution measures to settle tenure disputes on commercial farms.
+Six years after the ESTA Amendment Bill passed through Nedlac, it has finally been enacted into law.
+Aside from a questionable provision which seeks to limit access to the courts, the Bill makes positive strides in alternative dispute resolution measures to settle tenure disputes on commercial farms.